Cock ring: Medical

-Recreational

-A cock ring may be used during sex or masturbation to prolong or enhance erections, delay orgasm, or for the sensation of tightness and engorgement that wearing one produces; vibrating models apply vibration to the base of the user's penis and to their partner.
-They can be worn as sex toys or for aesthetic reasons.

-Variations

-Some models include a protruding clitoral stimulator, designed to tickle the vulva or anus during sex (and during masturbation while the ring is used on a dildo).
-Others, such as the vibrating ring, vibrate, either vibrating the ring itself, or using two removable bullet vibrators to provide stimulation to the testicles and clitoris.
-Some cock rings have vibrators attached that can be worn to stimulate the scrotum or perineum of a partner during sexual intercourse.
-Many women find that rings with vibrator attachments provide clitoral stimulation that is needed for achieving orgasm.

-Another variation is an inflatable or stackable ring design, which can limit the depth of penetration to protect the receiving partner from pain or discomfort.

-A triple cock ring or triple crown is a cock ring that has additional rings for restraining the testicles.
-In orgasm, the testicles usually retract towards the body before ejaculation.
-A triple crown changes and intensifies the sensation of orgasm by forcing the testicles to stay away from the body.

 Risks

-Vendors of cock rings and medical sources indicate that cock rings are not to be worn for more than about 30 minutes.
+Medical sources indicate that cock rings are not to be worn for more than about 30 minutes.
 Falling asleep or using illicit drugs at the same time is very dangerous.
 The first sign of pending problems is when the penis starts to become numb, painful, or cold.
-As soon as this happens, the cock ring must be removed.
+As soon as this happens, the cock ring must be removed, ideally sooner.

 Medical issues

-Cock rings that are too tight, or worn for too long can be dangerous: this may cause priapism, a medical emergency that, if not treated promptly, can result in severe and permanent damage, including penile gangrene that can result in the destruction and possible amputation of the penis.
+Cock rings that are too tight or worn for too long can be dangerous: this may cause priapism, a medical emergency that, if not treated promptly, can result in severe and permanent damage, including penile gangrene that can result in the destruction and possible amputation of the penis.
 Rings for erectile dysfunction are invariably supplied with the instruction that they should not be left on for more than thirty minutes.
 Falling asleep with a ring on is a particular danger.
 This may lead to temporary or permanent nerve damage.
 Numbness in the glans penis, penis becoming cold or penis becoming white may be signs that a cock ring has been worn for too long and medical advice should be sought.

-Cock rings must not be used without medical advice by those who have cardiovascular problems or who take blood-thinning medication.